-- Common Module: Reading to Write
+- Reading to Write: Transition to English Advanced

-- Module A: Narratives that Shape our World
+- Narratives that Shape our World

-- Module B: Critical Study of Literature
+- Critical Study of Literature

 There are no prescribed texts for Year 11.
 Students must study a range of types of texts including: prose fiction, drama, poetry, nonfiction, film, media and digital texts.